denniskuijs/openremote/docs/research_decouple_data.md

 - `Archiving`: Snapshots can be archived for a minimum of 90 days at a low cost, making it ideal for storing backups that are rarely accessed or for meeting compliance requirements.

 ### 2.2.
 Volume Types
 There are several volume types to choose from.
-Since OpenRemote exclusively uses SSD drives, HDD drives will not be included in this list.
+Since OpenRemote exclusively uses `SSD` drives, `HDD` drives will not be included in this list.

 - `General Purpose gp2/3`: The SSD volume is ideal for a wide range of workloads, including virtual desktops and boot volumes.
 The minimum volume size is 1 GB, and it can be expanded up to 16 TB.
 However, this drive does not support multi-attach, meaning it can only be attached to one `EC2` instance at the same time.
-- `iO Block Express io1/io2`: The SSD volume is optimized for higher IOPS, with a minimum size of 4 GB and the ability to scale up to 64 TB.
+- `iO Block Express io1/io2`: The SSD volume is optimized for higher `IOPS`, with a minimum size of 4 GB and the ability to scale up to 64 TB.
 In addition to its high performance, the drive supports multi-attach, allowing it to be attached to multiple `EC2` instances simultaneously.

 This feature can be particularly useful in OpenRemote's use case for creating test instances or updating a specific instance without downtime.